UTAH’S BICYCLE ACCIDENT LAW FIRM

 Gosdis Law is Utah’s top bicycle accident law firm.
 It is the exclusive Utah partner firm in BikeLegal, one of the country’s preeminent bicycle law firms with deep roots in the cycling community.
 BikeLegal attorneys have collected millions and millions of dollars for cyclists across the country, including in Utah.
 If you get hurt in a cycling accident in Utah, call or text us for help at (385) 429-9960.
 We are uniquely positioned to help you get your life back on track.

 Avid cyclists know the rules of the road as they pertain to cyclists.
-But many do not know the full scope of their cyclist right in Utah.
-Click here to read about cyclist rights in Utah.
+But many do not know the full scope of their right in Utah.
+Click here to read about cyclists rights in Utah.

 WHAT SHOULD I DO AFTER A BICYCLE ACCIDENT?

 What happens after a bicycle accident often determines whether an accident claim will be successful, including gathering evidence, seeking appropriate medical treatment, and hiring the right legal team, among other things.
 Here are a few tips for what to do after a bicycle accident to protect your case.